The-Fireplace/MC-Lang-US-to-UD/README.md

 And that's all there is to it!
 The output from running it will let you know if anything went wrong.

-This supports vanilla color codes (§1, §f, etc) and variables inserted with %s, %d, etc.
+This supports ~~vanilla color codes (§1, §f, etc) and~~ variables inserted with %s, %d, etc.
+Vanilla color code support is borked at the moment.
+Working on a fix.